xamarin/xamarin-macios/docs/website/binding_objc_libs.md

 }
 ```

-The implementation for the interface methods automatically gets
+The implementation for the required interface methods gets
 exported with the proper name, so it is equivalent to this:

 ```csharp